daily-demos/party-line/android/README.md

 ### targetSdkVersion 30

 Running the app on an emulator out-of-the-box as long as you set `targetSdkVersion` to `<=29`.
-Setting `targetSdkVersion` to `30` might cause selinux to prevent the emulator from communicating via sockets.
-Follow [these steps](https://source.android.com/security/selinux/validate) if you want to set `targetSdkVersoin 30` and encounter this issue (tested on Ubuntu 20.04).
+Setting `targetSdkVersion` to `30` might cause Linux to prevent the emulator from communicating via sockets.
+Follow [these steps](https://source.android.com/security/selinux/validate) if you want to set `targetSdkVersion 30` and encounter this issue (tested on Ubuntu 20.04).
 Currently `targetSdkVersion 29` is set by default.

 ## Testing